suncoast-devs/handbook/lessons/css-layout/resources/index.md

+---
-# Additional resources for Flexbox
+title: Additional resources for Flexbox
+---

 - [Flexbox Froggy - a Game for Learning Flexbox](https://flexboxfroggy.com/)
 - [A Complete Guide to Flexbox - by CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)